-Can percolation theory help predict the edge of failure for your tablets?
+Use of percolation theory to predict the edge of failure for tablets

 The percolation threshold model is

 used to predict the behaviour of tablets based on particle-particle